 During the year ended June 30, 2014, the District established a lease with Mt.
 Wheeler Power to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
 Under the terms of this lease, monthly payments of \$200 are made to the Eureka County Television District until March 2019.
-This lease agreement is renewable for an additional 5-years.
+This lease agreement was renewable and was renewed for an additional 5-years.

 During the year ended June 30, 2016, the District established a lease with GRP Pan, LLC and Eureka County to allow the use of the communication tower and/or equipment shelter at the Prospect Peak site.
 Under the terms of this lease, monthly payments of \$375 are made to the Eureka County Television District until March 2019.
-This lease agreement is renewable for an additional 5-years.
+This lease agreement was renewable and was renewed for an additional 5-years.